semaphoreci-demos/semaphore-demo-ios-swift-xcode/README.md

 ## Todo

+- [x] Run the app in a simulator, does it work?
+(Yes, ran in iPhone 14 Pro, iOS 16.1, XCode 14.1)
 - [x] Write down what each unit and UI test does (in plain English)
 - [x] Delete the original unit and UI tests (apart from the import statements) - Ouch!
 - [ ] Re-implement those tests (without looking)